MoneySavingExpert.com homepage

 Pay less for specs

-If it turns out you do need a new or different prescription don't make a purchase straight away.
-First see our Cheap Glasses deals and Cheap Contact Lenses guide to make sure you get the best deal possible.
+If it turns out you do need a new or different prescription, don't make a purchase straight away.
+See our Cheap Glasses deals round-up to make sure you get the best deal possible.

 Some people are always entitled to free eye tests, including:

-• Anyone under 16 (or up to 19 if in full time education)
+• Anyone under 16 (or up to 18 if in full-time education)

-• Anyone over 60, those with certain medical conditions (for example, diabetes or glaucoma)
+• Those with certain medical conditions (for example, diabetes or glaucoma)

 What's more if you live in Scotland, eye tests have been free for everyone since 2006.
 For full information, see the NHS website.